These are 3 ways to find SAP ABAP CDS views examples and demos by SAP.

 - Open Eclipse.

-- Press CTRL + SHIFT + A or navigate in the top menu to Navigate > Open ABAP Development Object…
+- Press CTRL + SHIFT + A (CMD + SHIFT + A) or navigate in the top menu to Navigate > Open ABAP Development Object…

 - Enter in the Open ABAP Development Object input field any string and type:ddls.
 For example, I* type:ddls.
 Use type:dcls for access controls.

 - Now you see all ABAP CDS views which names are starting with an I in the result list.
-The * is a wild card in the search.
+You can use in good old SAP manner the * in the search query.
+For those who don’t know the * yet: the * is a wildcard character.

 - Go through the result list and open an ABAP CDS views which sounds interesting.

-- Tip: SAP does not continuously stick to it, but the naming conventions for ABAP CDS views are that BASIC and COMPOSITE views start with an I_ and that CONSUMPTION views start with a C_.
+- Bonus tip: SAP does not continuously stick to it with their implementations, but the naming conventions for ABAP CDS views are that BASIC and COMPOSITE views start with an I_ and that CONSUMPTION views start with a C_.
 Therefore, a search for I_* type:ddls results in a search for basic and composite views and a search for C_* type:ddls results in a search for consumption views.